 Our domestic clearance is: "Gulfstream seven seven zero zero is cleared to Geneva via radar vector Lobstah then as filed.
 After takeoff maintain runway heading and climb to two thousand feet, expect flight level four three zero ten minutes after takeoff.
 Contact departure control on one two four point four, squawk four three two one."
 We are clear to our destination but we do not have clearance into oceanic airspace.

 Some aircraft encode their SELCAL codes in software and may lose the code on occasion.
 In the G450, for example, the code can be entered from any cockpit audio control panel but only when on the ground.
 It is a good idea to make sure the code is entered and correct when you can.

-[AC 91-70A, Appendix 2, ¶2.b.(4)] Before taxi, crews should set their altimeters to the airport QNH.
-Both primary altimeters must agree within + 75 feet of field elevation.
-The two primary altimeters must also agree within the limits noted in the aircraft operating manual.
+Before taxi, you should set your altimeters to the airport QNH.
+Both primary altimeters must read within ± 75 feet of field elevation.
+The two primary altimeters must also agree with each other within the limits noted in the aircraft operating manual.

 An inertial ground speed while stationary is an indication there is significant drift in the unit.
 Some aircraft offer a "quick align" to reset the inertial's ground speed to zero.
 In older Gulfstreams, for example, switching from NAV to ALIGN to NAV in less than six seconds causing such a quick align.
 Other aircraft with Hybrid IRS, such as the G450, automatically perform a quick realign any time the aircraft is motionless for more than 7.5 minutes.